-In addition, in May 2003, each member of the Board of Directors (other than those serving on the Compensation/Incentive Committee) was granted an unrestricted stock award covering 200 shares of Capital Stock under the Company's 1995 and 1999 Stock Incentive Plans.
-Those directors who are members of the Compensation/Incentive Committee were paid the cash equivalent of the 200-share stock award or \$7,466.
+In addition, in May 2005, each member of the Board of Directors (other than those serving on the Compensation/Incentive Committee) was granted an unrestricted stock award covering 400 shares of Capital Stock under the Company's 2004 Stock Incentive Plan.
+Those directors who are members of the Compensation/Incentive Committee were paid the cash equivalent of the 400-share stock award or \$16,298.

 The Company has a deferred compensation plan for nonemployee directors under which certain directors who are not employees of the Company or of a subsidiary of the Company participate.
 Under the plan, which is not a tax-qualified plan, an account is established for each participant to which amounts are credited quarterly at the rate of \$4,000 per annum.
 Amounts credited to these accounts are used to purchase shares of Capital Stock, and all dividends received on such shares are reinvested in such Capital Stock.
 Each participant is entitled to receive the balance in his account within 90 days following the date he ceases to serve as a director.
+Directors may participate in the Company's health insurance plans by paying rates offered to former employees under COBRA.